Jeff-Lewis/filecanvas/templates/www/security.md

 You can choose to restrict access to your canvases by adding password protection, so that users have to log in before they are able to access the contents of the canvas.

 Unlike your account login, these passwords _are_ handled by the Filecanvas servers.
-We take the following steps to ensure these passwords are kept safe:
+We use the following best practices to ensure these passwords are kept safe:

-- Passwords are combined with a randomly-generated per-password salt and hashed, and the resulting hash is stored to a database.
+- Passwords are combined with a randomly-generated per-password salt and hashed using the **bcrypt** algorithm, and the resulting hash is stored to a database.
-- This means that the password itself is never stored in the database, only the hash.
+- This means that the password itself is never stored in the database, only the salted hash.
 - The password cannot be derived from the hash.
 Even if an attacker were to obtain the hash it would be computationally infeasible to trace that back to the original password.
-- The **bcrypt** algorithm is used for the hashing process.
-- This means that for by design, we have no way of retrieving a lost password for a password-protected canvas.
+- This means that by design, we have no way of retrieving a lost password for a password-protected canvas.
 If you lose a canvas user's password, you'll have to create a new password for that user in the canvas's settings page.

 ## Get in touch